-1. Background
+Background

-- 1.1.
-Asia is a large and geographically diverse continent, with many landlocked countries.
+1. Asia is a large and geographically diverse continent, with many land-locked countries.
 Connectivity infrastructure is therefore crucial for trade and economic growth.
 While a handful of Asian countries have developed world-class transport systems, the transport infrastructure capacity in most other Asian countries remains far below the levels of developed countries.
-Increasing urbanization and growing traffic demand will add more pressure on largely inadequate transport systems.
-Available estimates indicate that the investment need for transport infrastructure to support trade and economic growth in Asia is in the magnitude of USD500-900 billion a year.1 - 1.2.
-Transport is a system of infrastructure and services that consists of various modes (e.g., road, rail, air, inland waterway and ocean shipping).
-They serve different passenger and freight transport markets: rural, urban, inter-city and international.
+Furthermore, increasing urbanization and growing traffic demand will add more pressure on their largely inadequate transport systems.
+Available estimates indicate that the investment need for transport infrastructure to support trade and economic growth in Asia is in the magnitude of \$500-\$900 billion a year.1

+2. Transport is a system of infrastructure and services that consists of various modes (e.g. road, rail, air, inland waterway, and ocean shipping).
+They serve different passenger and freight transport markets: rural, urban, inter-city, and international.
 Depending on the size and characteristics of the markets, these modes display highly varied economic and financial returns.
 In addition, the transport sector generates various environmental and social impacts.
-It is necessary to develop sustainable transport that is financially and economically viable, fiscally responsible, environmentally sustainable and socially acceptable. - 1.3.
-Against this backdrop, the Asian Infrastructure Investment Bank (AIIB) has undertaken a study, working with external consultants and various stakeholders, to put in place a transport sector strategy to guide AIIB's investment choices.
-The following text articulates the strategy for AIIB to play a catalytic role as a new financier and partner for sustainable transport development in Asia.2 - 1.4.
-As stated in AIIB's Environmental and Social Framework, the bank supports infrastructure and connectivity to promote economic growth and improve the lives of people in Asia.
-Consistent with the Sustainable Development Goals, AIIB recognizes the need to address the three dimensions of sustainable development-economic, social and environmental-in a balanced and integrated manner.
-AIIB subscribes to the principles of sustainable development in the identification, preparation and implementation of projects, as described in its Environmental and Social Policy.
+It is necessary to develop sustainable transport that is financially and economically viable, fiscally responsible, environmentally sustainable, and socially acceptable.

+3. Against this backdrop, the Asian Infrastructure Investment Bank (AIIB) has undertaken a study, working with external consultants and various stakeholders, to put in place a transport sector strategy to guide AIIB's investment choices.
+The following text articulates the strategy for AIIB to play a catalytic role as a new financier and partner for sustainable transport development in Asia.2 This strategy is developed in line with AIIB's Energy Sector Strategy and other strategies that are in progress.

+AllB's Comparative Advantages, Market Position, and Investment Priority

+4. AIIB's mandate is to support high-quality and sustainable infrastructure that would enhance connectivity in Asia.
+AIIB's vision is to develop sustainable and integrated transport systems that promote trade and economic growth in Asia.

+5. The transport infrastructure market is huge.
+Multilateral development banks (MDBs), Export Credit Agencies and bilateral financing currently account for around \$20-\$25 billion in transport projects per year, a relatively small share of the market.
+AIIB will focus on the market segments suitable for the Bank to deliver the best infrastructure development outcomes within its mandate and with its comparative advantages.

-1 Asian Development Bank.
-2017.
-"Meeting Asia's Infrastructure Needs"; McKinsey & Company.
-2016.
-"Financing Change: How to Mobilize Private-Sector Financing for Sustainable Infrastructure" and "AIIB Transport Sector Study".
-2018.
+1 See Asian Development Bank's Special Report, Meeting Asia's Infrastructure Needs; McKinsey & Company, Financing Change: How to Mobilize Private-Sector Financing for Sustainable Infrastructure; and AIIB, Transport Sector Study.

-2 Urban transport will be covered separately in another strategy.
+2 Urban transport will be covered separately under the Sustainable Cities Strategy that is currently being formulated.